rfuzzo/MorrowindPlusPlus/fundamentals/mwse.md

 {% endhint %}

 {% hint style="info" %}
-Do not use both this mod and "Kogoruhn Revisited and Demanufactured", choose one of them.
+Do not use both this mod and "Kogoruhn - Extinct City of Ash and Sulfur", choose one of them.
 {% endhint %}